TommonPavou/Spawner-Blocker/README.md

 Key features:

-- Disables all mob spawners to prevent automatic farming and mob abuse.
+- Disables all mob spawners.

 - Grants XP instantly when breaking a spawner, preserving part of its original value.